 In Southern California, heroin use is growing fastest among young people who live in suburban communities.
 The recent resurgence of heroin use is being attributed to two factors: a decline in OxyContin abuse due to a reformulation of the drug that makes OxyContin more difficult to misuse and the ready availability of inexpensive “black tar" heroin as a replacement drug.

 If you are addicted to heroin, get help.
-A number of treatment programs are available in Southern California and, thanks to Prop 47, additional funding for treatment is on the horizon.
+A number of treatment programs are available in Orange County and, thanks to Prop 47, additional funding for treatment is on the horizon.

 You also need help if you have been arrested for a crime involving heroin.
 Heroin defense attorney Randy Collins has spent years convincing prosecutors and judges that the response to drug crimes should be drug treatment, not incarceration.
 If you are prosecuted for the possession or sale of heroin, an aggressive defense by an experienced lawyer gives you the best opportunity to avoid incarceration.